Meet the Team

 Gill loves building up a relationship with her clients and their families/carers.
 She believes that communicating openly, collaborative working and having fun is the best way to work together with her clients.

-David McGrew - Rehabilitation Instructor
+David McGrew - Strength & Conditioning Coach

 David started working as a Physiotherapy Technical instructor in 2017 for the NHS.
 After a short time in post, he found his interest working with people with Neurological deficits growing.
 In 2019, he joined the Neuro Physio at home team as an associate and began working as a Rehabilitation Instructor.
 This is when his passion started to develop for all things Neuro.

-He is currently undertaking the Level 4 Strength & Conditioning coaching certificate in order to add to his portfolio to deliver specialised and tailored exercise plans to benefit people living with neurological conditions, help improve their mindset and ultimately aim to enhance their quality of life.
+Completing Level 2 in PD Warrior in 2021 allowed him to upskill, increase his knowledge and understanding of Parkinson's along with the benefits of the PD warrior exercise philosophy.
+He has completed the Level 4 Strength & Conditioning coaching certificate in order to add to his portfolio to deliver specialised and tailored exercise plans to benefit people living with neurological conditions, help improve their mindset and ultimately aim to enhance their quality of life.

 "if it doesn't challenge you, it won't change you"